 On February 27, 2012, the Company was served with a False Claims Act lawsuit, United States ex rel.
 Margaret Brown v.
 Laboratory Corporation of America Holdings and Tri-State Clinical Laboratory Services, LLC, filed in the United States District Court for the Southern District of Ohio, Western Division.
 The Company owned 50.0% of Tri-State Clinical Laboratory Services, LLC, which was dissolved in June of 2011 pursuant to a voluntary petition filed under Chapter 7 of Title 11 of the United States Code.
-The lawsuit alleges that the defendants submitted false claims for payment for laboratory testing services performed as a result of financial relationships that violated the Stark and Anti-Kickback Statute.
+The lawsuit alleges that the defendants submitted false claims for payment for laboratory testing services performed as a result of financial relationships that violated the Stark and Anti-Kickback Statutes.
 The lawsuit seeks actual and treble damages and civil penalties for each alleged false claim, as well as recovery of costs, attorney's fees, and legal expenses.
 The U.S. government has not intervened in the lawsuit.
-The parties have reached a settlement in principle, but the Company will vigorously defend the lawsuit if the settlement is not finalized.
+The parties reached a settlement in principle, which the Court approved on July 18, 2016.

-On June 7, 2012, the Company was served with a putative class action lawsuit, Yvonne Jansky v.
+On June 7, 2012, the Company was served with a putative class action lawsuit, Wonne Jansky v.
 Laboratory Corporation of America, et al., filed in the Superior Court of the State of California, County of San Francisco.
 The lawsuit alleges that the Defendants committed unlawful and unfair business practices, and violated various other state laws by changing screening codes to diagnostic codes on laboratory test orders, thereby resulting in customers being responsible for co-payments and other debts.
 The lawsuit seeks injunctive relief, actual and punitive damages, as well as recovery of attorney's fees, and legal expenses.
 In June 2015, Plaintiff's Motion for Class Certification was denied.
 The Plaintiff has appealed the denial of class certification, and the trial court has stayed the case pending resolution of the appeal.
 The Company will vigorously defend the lawsuit.

 On August 24, 2012, the Company was served with a putative class action lawsuit, Sandusky Wellness Center, LLC, et al. v.
 MEDTOX Scientific, Inc., et al., filed in the United States District Court for the District of Minnesota.
 The lawsuit alleges that on or about February 21, 2012, the Defendants violated the U.S. Telephone Consumer Protection Act (TCPA) by sending unsolicited facsimiles to Plaintiff and more than 39 other recipients without the recipients' prior express invitation or permission.
 The lawsuit seeks the greater of actual damages or the sum of \$0.0005 for each violation, subject to trebling under the TCPA, and injunctive relief.
 In September of 2014, Plaintiff's Motion for Class Certification was denied.
 In January of 2015, the Company's Motion for Summary Judgment on the remaining individual claim was granted.
-Plaintiff has filed a notice of appeal.
+Plaintiff filed a notice of appeal.
+On May 3, 2016, the United States Court of Appeals for the Eighth Circuit issued its decision and order reversing the District Court's decision which denied class certification.
+The Eighth Circuit remanded the matter for further proceedings.
 The Company will vigorously defend the lawsuit.